How a record management solution benefits your company

 It doesn’t matter what industry you’re in.
 If you’ve got an HR department, then you’ve got records requirements.

 So how does an organization adopt a records management solution that fits the business, grows with the business and helps the business succeed?
 In short, start with what you know.

 Choose a department where retention requirements are already established.

 Smart records management solutions are easily configurable.
 They provide customers with the ability to meet compliance or records retention requirements at a fraction of the time, cost and risk of manual methods.

-If retention requirements are not established, Alber suggests working with a single department to define content types and associated retention schedules.
+If retention requirements are not established, work with a single department to define content types and associated retention schedules.

-The records manager wins because she can focus on the overall process, not the pieces.
-She’s not managing individual records or nagging employees, but instead working to consistently provide visibility and improve records retention enterprise wide.
+- The records manager can focus on the overall process, not the pieces.
+She’s not managing individual records or employees, but instead consistently providing visibility and improved records retention enterprise-wide.

-And folks in the C-suite benefit because the organization remains compliant.
+- The C-suite benefits because the organization remains compliant.
 Records are securely organized, appropriately discoverable and then destroyed accordingly, allowing executives to avoid all kinds of organizational headaches.

 There’s just something about knowing that records are properly managed that helps everyone sleep better at night.